Feyerabend/vm/debug/README.md

 ### tracing

-Tracing involves inserting print statements or logging calls into the code to output the program’s state and the values of variables or in this case mostly the stack at various points during execution.
-This helps to follow the program’s flow and understand where things might be going wrong.
+Tracing involves inserting print statements or logging calls into the code to output the program's state and the values of variables or in this case mostly the stack at various points during execution.
+This helps to follow the program's flow and understand where things might be going wrong.

 ### single step

 Single-stepping allows the programmer to execute the program one line or instruction at a time.
-This lets you closely examine the program’s behavior at each step and observe how the stack (or in case: variables) and the system state change with each executed line of code.
+This lets you closely examine the program's behavior at each step and observe how the stack (or in case: variables) and the system state change with each executed line of code.